GMOs and Pollinators: Protecting Biodiversity

 What's The Connection Between Honeybees and GMOs?

-Some GM crops express a trait for insect resistance, but the results of studies conducted on these plants indicate that they are not harmful to honey bees.
+Some GMO crops express a trait for insect resistance, but the results of studies conducted on these plants indicate that they are not harmful to honey bees.
 Concerns have also been raised that a type of insecticide called neonicotinoids – or "neonics" – could be negatively impacting honey bee health.
 Sometimes, the use of neonics is linked with GM crops, but neonics are used on both GMO and non-GM varieties of crops, like corn, soybeans, and canola.
-Neonics are the most widely used class of insecticides and were adopted to replace more toxic organophosphates.
+Neonics are the most widely used class of insecticides and were adopted to replace another class of pesticide, organophosphates.
 They can be applied using a variety of methods, including soil applications or as seed treatments.
 When used as a soil application or seed treatment, neonics are taken up by the plant, but very little of the treatment makes its way into flowers and subsequent pollen.